 To do this, ask 5 colleagues to visit your event website, preferably with 5 different devices and browsers.
 Don't say anything during the whole test and listen to every remark, and note every difficulty your colleagues encounter.

 Also, remember to proofread the texts to avoid any typo or syntax errors...

 This step is crucial to being able to send out your registration invitations with peace of mind.

 Have the guarantee of a secure and RGPD compliant website 🔐

 Of course, your website will collect information about your participants.
-It is possible for you to link it to a Google Analytics account, and thus to deposit cookies on your visitors' computers.
+It is possible for you to link it to a Google Analytics account, and thus to deposit cookies.